mozilla/ecosystem-test-scripts/docs/developer-guides/developer_setup.md

 ## 5. Copy the latest raw data locally

-By default, CircleCI has a retention policy of 30 days for artifacts and 90 days for uploaded test results; However, we have over a years worth of data gathered for some projects.
-In order to produce reports with full trend data and reduce scraping time, copy the latest `raw_data` from the [ETE team folder][ETE Drive] to the root directory of the `ecosystem-test-scripts` project.
+By default, CircleCI has a retention policy of 30 days for artifacts; However, we have over a years worth of data gathered for some projects.
+In order to produce reports with full trend data and reduce scraping time, copy the latest `raw_data` from the [ecosystem-test-eng-metrics GCP Cloud Bucket][GCP Cloud Bucket] to the root directory of the `ecosystem-test-scripts` project.

 ## 6. Set up the python virtual environment